Welcome to the guide for hosting Fright.

 STARTING

-Sometimes issues happen, either due to an issue on the map or Second Life lagging.
+Sometimes issues occur, either due to a glitch on the map or Second Life region lag.
+Here is how to handle the most common problems.

-When you are done hosting and wish to end the game, make sure it is the end of the game and no one is playing.
-If you do not, props and traps will be littered around the map.
+When you are done hosting, make sure the match is completely over and no one is left playing.
+If you delete the map early, active props and traps will end up littered across the region.

-• If it does not have a rezzer, right click and edit a section, then drag your selection across the whole map and delete it.
-Make sure to cam around to check if you deleted all of it.
+• Maps without a rezzer: Right-click and edit a section of the map, drag your selection box across the entire build, and delete it.
+Make sure to cam around the area afterward to confirm everything was cleared.

-• If the map does have a rezzer, click the rezzing unit and select Derez.
-This should automatically delete the whole map.
+• Maps with a rezzer: Click the main rezzing unit and select Derez.
+This will automatically delete the entire map for you.

 FINAL